Skip to main content

 • Password

-You will take note of all of these details as they will be needed within the Openbridge Snowflake data destination registration process.
+Please note all of these details, as they will be needed during the Openbridge Snowflake data destination registration process.

 Understanding Snowflake Connection Details

-The process to configure key Snowflake connection details is mostly automated, as we detail below.
-However, there are specific aspects of Snowflake required for us to connect and deliver data properly.
+As we detail below, configuring key Snowflake connection details is mostly automated.
+However, specific aspects of Snowflake are required for us to connect and deliver data properly.

 Account: The name of your Snowflake account.
 The account name would be those items in bold: